istio/istio.io/content/docs/tasks/security/mutual-tls/index.md

 ---
-title: Istio Mutual TLS deep dive
+title: Istio Mutual TLS Deep-Dive
 description: Shows you how to verify and test Istio's automatic mutual TLS authentication.
 weight: 10
 keywords: [security,mutual-tls]
 ---

 Through this task, you will have a closer look on Istio mutual TLS, and learn to verify mutual TLS settings.
-This task assumes you have already finished the [authentication policy](docs/tasks/security/authn-policy/) tutorial and are familiar with using authentication policy to enable mutual TLS.
+This task assumes you have already finished the [authentication policy](/docs/tasks/security/authn-policy/) task and are familiar with using authentication policy to enable mutual TLS.

 ## Before you begin

 1. Install Istio on Kubernetes with global mutual TLS enabled:
-    * You can use [Helm](/docs/setup/kubernetes/helm-install/) with `global.mtls.enabled` to `true`
+    * You can use [Helm](/docs/setup/kubernetes/helm-install/) with `global.mtls.enabled` set to `true`
-    * If you already have Istio installed, you can add or modify authentication policies and destination rules to enable mutual TLS as described in this [tutorial](docs/tasks/security/authn-policy/#globally-enabling-istio-mutual-tls).
+    * If you already have Istio installed, you can add or modify authentication policies and destination rules to enable mutual TLS as described in this [task](docs/tasks/security/authn-policy/#globally-enabling-istio-mutual-tls).

 1. For demo, deploy [httpbin]({{< github_tree >}}/samples/httpbin) and [sleep]({{< github_tree >}}/samples/sleep) with Envoy sidecar.
 For simplicity, the demo is setup in the `default` namespace.
 If you wish to use a different namespace,  please add `-n <your-namespace>` appropriately to the example commands in the next sections.

-    * If you are using [manual sidecar injection](/docs/setup/kubernetes/sidecar-injection/#manual-sidecar-injection), use the following command
+    * If you are using [manual sidecar injection](/docs/setup/kubernetes/sidecar-injection/#manual-sidecar-injection), use the following command:

     {{< text bash >}}
     $ kubectl apply -f <(istioctl kube-inject -f @samples/httpbin/httpbin.yaml@)